A victim of anti-gay threats himself, a King County senior deputy prosecutor spent decades fighting bias and hate

 Born on Capitol Hill, Hogan is the fourth of six siblings whose Irish Catholic parents were among the founding families of St. Philomena Catholic Church and School in Des Moines, where he grew up.
 He studied political science at the University of Washington and during the summers worked as a sleeping-car porter on The Empire Builder, an Amtrak train that runs between Seattle and Chicago.

-After graduating from the UW in 1975, Hogan attended law school at Pepperdine University in Malibu, California, for a year, but transferred to Puget Sound University in Seattle after learning Pepperdine, a Christian university, would have expelled him if school officials found out he was gay.
+After graduating from the UW in 1975, Hogan attended law school at Pepperdine University in Malibu, California, for a year, but transferred to The University of Puget Sound in Tacoma after learning Pepperdine, a Christian university, would have expelled him if school officials found out he was gay.

 Hogan joined the prosecutor’s office in February 1984, and started out prosecuting sexual assaults, murders and vehicular homicides.
 Today, he lives on Capitol Hill with his Shetland sheepdog, Lucky.

-Note: Correction: An earlier version of this story said Hogan attended law school in Seattle, but the university he attended was in Tacoma.